 When you get sick, getting better is hard.
 I mean really hard.
 And it’s hard enough to focus on fighting the disease and still maintain your ability to work enough to provide for your family.
 Add to that battling through medical statements and fielding calls from hospital billing centers in order to just get in a place where you can get the medicine to fight.
 All the while knowing that, once you survive, you could face a lifetime of high premiums and difficulty getting insurance coverage.
 Until you’ve read a medical bill from a hospital bed, it’s hard to understand the insecurity that millions face every day.
 But now, for the first time ever, all Americans will have access to quality, affordable health care, that can’t be denied because of preexisting conditions.

 People diagnosed with cancer have a 70% greater chance of being alive five years after they are diagnosed if they have health insurance at the time of diagnosis.
-To date, saving my life has taken 16 months – including eight months of chemo, five surgeries, and radiation – and has cost almost $900,000.
-Of that I only have only paid a little over 1% out of pocket because I had health insurance when I was diagnosed.
+To date, saving my life has taken 20 months – including eight months of chemo, six surgeries, and radiation – and has cost over $900,000.
+Of that I have only paid a little over 1% out of pocket because I had health insurance when I was diagnosed.
 Without that, I would have bankrupted my family just to stay alive and with the limitations on preexisting conditions and lifetime caps that existed before Obamacare, there’s no telling what life would have been like for us moving forward.

 Access to affordable health insurance should not depend on luck or economic status; it should be available to everyone.
 Surviving catastrophic illness should not be an option for only a few; everyone should have that opportunity.
 Before Obamacare, millions of Americans who were uninsured or underinsured, gamble was their daily reality.
 Now, for the first time ever, all Americans will have access to quality, affordable health care, and they can’t be denied coverage for preexisting conditions or have their coverage cut off because they’ve hit a lifetime cap on medical expenses.
 This is a fundamental change in our country and a foundational shift in the health care and economic opportunities that are afforded individuals and families.
 This is wonderful progress and the American people deserve no less.